-The following table identifies certain information about our executive officers as of February 19, 2021.
+The following table identifies certain information about our executive officers as of February 18, 2022.

-Name Age Position Nabil Shabshab 56 Chief Executive Officer, President, and Director Alison Bauerlein 39 Executive Vice President, Finance and Chief Financial Officer, Corporate Secretary and Corporate Treasurer Bart Sanford 55 Executive Vice President, Operations Brenton Taylor 39 Executive Vice President, Engineering Byron Myers 41 Executive Vice President, Marketing Arron Retterer 51 Executive Vice President, Sales
+Name Age Position Nabil Shabshab 56 Chief Executive Officer, President, and Director Michael Sergesketter 62 Executive Vice President, Finance, Chief Financial Officer, and Corporate Treasurer Bart Sanford 56 Executive Vice President, Operations Stanislav Glezer 49 Executive Vice President, Chief Technology Officer George Parr 51 Executive Vice President, Chief Commercial Officer Jason Somer 54 Executive Vice President, General Counsel and Corporate Secretary

-Nabil Shabshab has served as our President, Chief Executive Officer, and as a director since February 8, 2021.
+Nabil Shabshab has served as our President, Chief Executive Officer, and as a director since February 2021.
 Previously, Mr. Shabshab served as Worldwide President of Diabetes Care and Digital Health at Becton Dickinson and Company from August 2017 until January 2021 and served as its Chief Marketing Officer and Executive Vice President of Strategic Planning from August 2011 until May 2017.
 Previously, from 2006 to 2010, Mr. Shabshab served as EVP, Global Portfolio, Chief Marketing Officer and Head of RD&E of Diversey, Inc., a cleaning and sanitation solutions company.
 Prior to that, from 2004 to 2006, Mr. Shabshab served as Principal of The Zyman Group, a marketing consulting firm.
 From 2002 to 2004, Mr. Shabshab served as Vice President, Client Solutions and Consulting, of Symphony IRI, a consumer marketing firm.
-Prior to that, Mr. Shabshab served in various sales and marketing roles in pharmaceutical and consumer goods companies.
+Prior to that, Mr. Shabshab served in various sales and marketing roles in consumer goods companies.
 Mr. Shabshab holds an MBA from Northwestern University Kellogg School of Management and a B.S. in Computer Sciences from American Lebanese University.
-The board of directors believes that Mr. Shabshab's extensive industry experience qualifies him to serve on the board.
+The board of directors believes that Mr. Shabshab's extensive industry experience qualifies him to serve on our board of directors